crateio/distutils2/docs/source/apiref.rst

       symbols in (or alongside) the object file(s).

       *extra_preargs* and *extra_postargs* are implementation-dependent.
-On platforms that have the notion of a command-line (e.g. Unix, DOS/Windows), they are most likely lists of strings: extra command-line arguments to prepend/append to the compiler command line.
+On platforms that have the notion of a command line (e.g. Unix, DOS/Windows), they are most likely lists of strings: extra command-line arguments to prepend/append to the compiler command line.
 On other platforms, consult the implementation class documentation.
 In any event, they are intended as an escape hatch for those